-A flat tax rate is exactly what it sounds like—it's flat and even across the board.
-All taxpayers pay the same rate regardless of how much they earn.
-The concept has a lot of supporters, but it's met with its fair share of opposition, too.
+A flat tax rate is a rate that is even across the board; all taxpayers pay the same rate regardless of how much they earn.
+The concept has a lot of support but has also seen opposition.

 A Comparison of Flat Tax States

-- Indiana: The flat tax rate actually dropped a little here in 2017, from 3.3 percent to 3.23 percent.
-It might be a miniscule difference, but every little bit helps.
-Personal exemptions are modest, just $1,000 if you're a single taxpayer up to $1,500 for each of your dependents and $2,000 for married couples who file jointly.
+Personal exemptions are $1,000 if you're a single taxpayer, up to $2,500 for each of your dependents, and $2,000 for married couples who file jointly.
 There is no standard deduction.

-- Massachusetts: The flat tax rate in Massachusetts has held steady at 5.1 percent for a few years now.
-There's no standard deduction, but personal exemptions are somewhat generous at $4,400 for single taxpayers and double that for married taxpayers filing joint returns.
-Unfortunately, you get only a $1,000 exemption for each of your dependents.
+There is no standard deduction, but personal exemptions are somewhat generous at $4,400 for single taxpayers and $8,800 for married taxpayers filing joint returns.
+There is also a $1,000 exemption for dependents.

-- Pennsylvania: The tax rate here is the lowest among flat tax rate states at 3.07 percent.
-Pennsylvania law does not recognize tax exemptions for individuals or their dependents.
+This rate is the lowest among flat tax states.
+Pennsylvania law does not recognize tax exemptions or standard deductions for individuals or their dependents.